MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 11. From the list of Dynamics 365 entities, select an opportunity, and then select **Save**.

-For more information about setting up Teams, see [Install and set up Microsoft Teams integration](https://docs.microsoft.com/dynamics365/teams-integration/teams-install-app).<!--Please double-check this link to make sure it goes where you want it to.
-The original link gave a 404 error: https://docs.microsoft.com/dynamics365/customer-engagement/basics/teams-install-app -->
+For more information about setting up Teams, see [Install and set up Microsoft Teams integration](https://docs.microsoft.com/dynamics365/teams-integration/teams-install-app).

 ### Post notes from Dynamics 365 Product Visualize